 When fat is removed from foods, it’s of course also going to remove some of the flavor.
 Food producers compensate for this lack of taste by kicking up the sugar levels, which has the nasty side effect of increasing hunger.

-Those following the plan report losing 8-16 pounds and 2-4 inches from their waist in just the first 2 weeks, with the results all backed by science.
-Imagine how great you’ll look in 3 months!
+Those following the plan report losing 24-32 pounds and 4-8 inches from their waist in just 4 short weeks, with the results all backed by science.
+Imagine how great you’ll look in 4 months!
 Anyways, you should go ahead and watch this video now to learn more about how to follow it.

 Learning the foods you need to avoid should give your weight loss journey the kick in the butt it’s been needing.
 Stick to it and you’ll see results!
 Oh, and be sure to pin this in case a friend is snacking on these diet-killers and wondering why the pounds aren’t falling off! 🙂